Homemade Apple Cinnamon Pop-Tarts with Oat Bran Crust

 Use a pastry brush to coat the tarts with the other beaten egg.
 Use a toothpick to poke some steam vents.
 Make sure to poke your holes AFTER you brush with egg, otherwise you'll seal them right back up and increase your chances of the filling exploding out of the tart while they bake.

 If you want to sweeten things up, coat the top with a sprinkling of raw sugar before baking.
+If you want to keep them free of processed sugar, you can serve the finished tarts with some organic honey instead.
 Pop those puppies into your pre-heated 375 degree oven for about 12-14 minutes.
-It’s a little difficult to tell when the crust is done, because it’s already golden brown to begin with.
+It's a little difficult to tell when the crust is done, because it's already golden brown to begin with.
 I pushed on them gently a couple of times until they were the desired crispiness.
 When they are done, drizzle with a bit of melted butter or honey and serve while warm.

 All done!
 We thought these were very tasty.
 It was my first time baking with oat flour, and I really enjoyed the bold "oaty" flavor of the crust.
 The filling is perfection, and reminds me a lot of the cinnamon apples side dish at Chili's.
 Not adding any extra sweetener preserves the natural flavors of the apples (which are actually pretty sweet to begin with) and cinnamon.
 I would eat it just by itself!